 I gotta admit of all the power tools around, the jigsaw is one of my favorites.
 It’s small, and a lot less cumbersome to use than a lot of them.
 And you can make pretty precise cuts with it.

 Meanwhile, back on the wooden deck, we were sanding down all the rough spots, like where we got rid of the old railing.
 Dave used the belt sander while I used the palm sander with 40-grit sandpaper to go over rough spots on the deck boards or spots where paint was chipping away.
-Last, but not least, we used the power washer and the leaf blower to get rid of the sanding dust and any other debris.

 And now we wait.
 We need at least a couple dry days in a row before we can start staining the deck, and dry days have been few and far in between lately here on the east coast.
 I can’t wait to get the Cabot stain on.
 Staining a deck is a much more palatable job when there are so many beautiful colors to choose from.
 We are going for one called Seacoast Gray.